 “We are confident in the knowledge that our staff understand their responsibilities and The DPO Centre’s team is on hand to assist when required.”

 In April 2013, Dame Fiona Caldicott made a second review of Information Governance, generally known as Caldicott 2, which added a 7th principle and in 2020 a further principle was added.

-The seven Caldicott Principles are now:
+The eight Caldicott Principles are now:

 - Justify the purpose(s) for using confidential information